Code-Institute-Submissions/G-Sayers-Bio/README.md

   * I have included interactive Hover Elements for better UX.
 * Future implementations;
   * I would like to upgrade the colours as I feel these did not come across as well as I anticipated based on the pallet.
-  * I removed the form from the original design as I thought it lengthned the contact process too much - I may consider ways to add this in with UX taken into account.
+  * I removed the form from the original design as I thought it lengthened the contact process too much - I may consider ways to add this in with UX taken into account.
+  * I would look to improve the navigation bar so that it retracts on scroll.

 ### Testing
 ---
   *  Development testing
+    * My main development testing tool used was [Google Dev Tools](https://developers.google.com/web/tools/chrome-devtools) to continuously check responsiveness & display across different device sizes.
   *  Design edits
   *  Pre-Deployment validation testing
   *  Peer-code review & mentor feedback